muhammadahmadr704-sys/roman-urdu-llm-data-augmentation/README.md

 43
 44
 ```
-The same held-out RUHSOLD test set is used across the original, unfiltered and quality-controlled conditions.
-The unfiltered and quality-controlled conditions contain the same number of synthetic examples for each target class so that the comparison focuses on the effect of quality control rather than data quantity.
+The same held out RUHSOLD test set is used across the original, unfiltered and quality controlled conditions.
+The unfiltered and quality controlled conditions contain the same number of synthetic examples for each target class so that the comparison focuses on the effect of quality control rather than data quantity.
 Some notebook paths reflect the original Queen Mary JupyterHub project directory and may need to be changed when the project is run elsewhere.
-CUDA versions, package versions and model-download versions may also affect exact reproduction.
+CUDA versions, package versions and model download versions may also affect exact reproduction.
 The supplied predictions and final result summaries therefore provide the authoritative record of the experiments reported in the dissertation.
 Storage and Distribution
-This supporting-material package is larger than the School's 50 MB direct ZIP limit because it includes the final Mistral QLoRA adapter and detailed QC artefacts.
-It is therefore intended to be distributed using the School's large-file submission route via a downloadable URL.
-Generated harmful-language data should be handled responsibly and should not be redistributed outside legitimate academic or research contexts without appropriate consideration of ethical and data-protection issues.
+Generated harmful language data should be handled responsibly and should not be redistributed outside legitimate academic or research contexts without appropriate consideration of ethical and data protection issues.
 Project Context
 This supporting material accompanies an MSc dissertation submitted to the School of Electronic Engineering and Computer Science, Queen Mary University of London.